Symplectic isotopy on non-minimal ruled surfaces: Lefschetz fibrations and topological colimit

 Then by Proposition \ref{stabofsymp} (b), we are able to construct an action $\Diff_0(M_g \# \overline{ \CC P^2}) \to \mA_\infty$ which is compatible with all actions $\Diff_0(M_g \# \overline{ \CC P^2}) \to\mA_u$ as described above.

 \end{proof}

-To understand $\mA_\infty$, let us first introduce the space $\Fol$ of singular foliations of $\Si_g \times S^2\# \overline{ \CC P^2}$ as in Definition \ref{singfol}.
-In particular, this space only contains the foliation with one nodal fiber defined as follows: \begin{dfn} A {\bf singular foliation} by $S^2$ of $\Si_g \times S^2\# \overline{ \CC P^2}$ is defined as a foliation with smooth embedded spherical leaves in the $F=[{\rm pt} \times S^2]$ class, and one nodal leaf with two embedded spherical components each in the classes $E$ and $F-E$.
-Also, we require that the complement of the singular leaf is a smooth foliation over $Y$ which is a compact curve of genus $g$ except on a single point. \end{dfn}
+To understand $\mA_\infty$, let us first introduce the space $\Fol$ of Lefschetz fibrations of $\Si_g \times S^2\# \overline{ \CC P^2}$ as in Definition \ref{singfol}.
+In particular, this space only contains fibrations with one nodal fiber defined as follows:

+\begin{dfn} The space $\Fol$ consist of all the {\bf genus zero Lefschetz fibrations } $ \pi: M_g \# \overline{ \CC P^2} \rightarrow \Sigma_g$ with generic smooth embedded spherical fibers in the $F=[{\rm pt} \times S^2]$ class, and exactly one singular fiber with two embedded exceptional spherical components each in the classes $E$ and $F-E$.
+Moreover, we require that the complement of the singular fiber is a smooth fiber bundle over $ \Sigma_g \setminus pt$.
+Note that these are non-relatively minimal genus zero Lefschetz fibrations, with only one separating nullhomologous vanishing cycle (see \cite[section 8]{GS99}), which are just one-point blow ups of smooth trivial $S^2-$ fibrations over a genus $g$ surface. \end{dfn}